coderefinery/git-intro/content/branches.md

 - Verify that you are on the `experiment` branch (note that `git graph` also makes it clear what branch you are on: `HEAD -> branchname`):
   ```console
   $ git branch

   * experiment
     main
   ```
+  This command shows where we are, it does not create a branch.

 - Then add 2 tbsp cilantro **on top** of the `ingredients.txt`: